Oral Cancer Screening

 If caught early, 90% of oral cancer cases are curable.
 Early identification of potentially malignant lesions and accurate identification by biopsy are significant factors in decreasing patient morbidity and mortality.

-Because there are so many benign tissue changes that occur normally in your mouth, some things as simple as a bite on the inside of your cheek, which may mimic the look of a dangerous tissue change, it is important to have any sore or discolored area of your mouth that lasts more than two weeks looked at by a dentist.
-Please call our office if you are experiencing any of these signs or symptoms.
+Because there are so many benign tissue changes that occur normally in your mouth, and some things as simple as a bite on the inside of your cheek may mimic the look of a dangerous tissue change, it is important to have any sore or discolored area of your mouth, which does not heal within 14 days, looked at by a professional.

 Staying mindful of oral cancer, its symptoms and regularly screening for it are all important steps to improving the survival rates from this disease with early detection.